uPos3odon08/SubredditMemberCounter/README.md

 8. save the script by hitting "ctrl+s" on your keyboard

-9. in CMD or the terminal run "cd SubredditmemberCounter"
+9. in CMD or the terminal run "cd SubredditMemberCounter"

 10. run "pip -R install Requirements.txt" in CMD or the Terminal